Product review

 How I used it

-As I said, I’m now at a stage where I am trying to clear away all the spots of acne and sun left on my face, so my routine includes mainly hyperpigmentation-fighting ingredients.
-In the morning, I use it after cleansing, toning, and before my azelaic acid moisturizer and sunscreen.
-Four drops of it, I massage it gently on my face and neck, dodging the eye area.
-In my PM skincare routine, I do the same, just without the SPF.
+Like I said, I’m now at a stage where I’m trying to clear all the blemishes left on my face, so my routine includes dark spot-correcting ingredients.
+In the morning, I use The Ordinary Ascorbic Acid + Alpha Arbutin after cleansing, toning, and before my azelaic acid moisturizer and sunscreen.
+I apply a small amount, and gently massage it on the face and neck, avoiding the eye area.
+At night, I do the same, just without the SPF.

-Some nights, I swap The Ordinary Ascorbic Acid + Alpha-Arbutin serum for a serum with glycolic acid or a retinol serum.
+Some nights, I switch The Ordinary Ascorbic Acid + Alpha-Arbutin serum for a serum with glycolic acid or a retinol serum.
 But never together.
 Mixing vitamin C with retinol is a no-no. Speaking of, never mix vitamin C with AHAs or benzoyl peroxide.

 The package